 SJSU Salzburg Fellows | Schloss Leopoldskron (GCP #64 | July 2014)

 SJSU Salzburg Fellows are selected as part of San José State’s efforts to develop a critical mass of change agents who will work together across institutional boundaries to globalize the campus in more coherent ways.
 Fellows are chosen from different units all over SJSU—including senior administration, academic colleges and departments, student affairs, and advancement—because our Program focuses on strategies and activities that are intended to transform a wide range of curricular, co-curricular, and operational aspects in the University as a whole.

-This brings the total of SJSU Salzburg Fellows to 113 since the Program began in 2006: 12 Fellows in 2006, 16 Fellows in 2007, 11 Fellows in 2008, 11 Fellows in 2009, 10 Fellows in 2010, 17 Fellows in 2011, 15 Fellows in 2012, 14 Fellows in 2013, and 7 Fellows in 2014.
+This brings the total of SJSU Salzburg Fellows to 121 since the Program began in 2005 - 12 Fellows in 2006-2007, 16 Fellows in 2007-2008, 11 Fellows in 2008-2009, 11 Fellows in 2009-2010, 10 Fellows in 2010-2011, 17 Fellows in 2011-2012, 15 Fellows in 2012-2013, 14 Fellows in 2013-2014, 7 Fellows in 2014-2015, 6 Fellows in 2015-2016, and 1 Fellow in 2016-2017.
 In addition, there are several other SJSU faculty members who have attended one or more of the Seminar’s traditional sessions and also participate in some SJSU Salzburg Program activities.